Mobile Food Facilities (MFF)

 Nevada County offers a course and proctored exam.
 The cost for the class and exam is $130, exam only is $28.
 Please see our Events page or contact us for more information regarding our Food Managers Class.

 Business permits are separate from food permits and must be obtained through the local city or county Business License Office.

 Prior to receiving a Certificate of Operation from this department, you must have a valid Business Permit.

 If you are doing a new truck construction or remodeling you will have to contact the State Housing and Community Development Department (HCD) for an inspection to meet California construction standards.
 This can be done after you have received approval from our department if you are doing new construction or remodel of an MFF.

 More information can be found here.

-Mobile Food Facilities must have an approved and readily available restroom and handwashing facility within 200 feet from the MFF it if operated for more than one hour at any given location.
+MFF's must have an approved and readily available restroom and handwashing facility within 200 feet from the MFF if operated for more than one hour at any given location.

 The Restroom Verification form is included in the Application Packet.